DunderData/Quizzes/ScikitLearn/Solutions.md

-# Pandas Quizzes
+# Scikit-Learn Quiz Solutions

-Challenge your pandas skills by taking the quizzes in this directory.
-The quizzes will be tagged with **#PandasQuiz** on social media to help identify them.
+Challenge your scikti-learn skills by taking the quizzes in this directory.
+The quizzes will be tagged with **#ScikitLearnQuiz** on social media to help identify them.

 ### Complete the Quiz